 Read more about the history and traditions of Juneteenth in our article.
 If you would like to introduce your pupils to the event, these resources will help you.

 Abraham Lincoln's Emancipation Proclamation is at the heart of Juneteenth, so you could introduce the topic with our short "Who Am I?" quiz which you can download.
 (Right-click once the link opens and choose "Save As" to download.)

-Each year, the Galveston celebrations include a re-enactment of the reading of General Order Number 3, freeing the last slaves in the U.S.A.
+Each year, in Galveston, where the original Juneteenth happened, celebrations include a re-enactment of the reading of General Order Number 3, freeing the last slaves in the U.S.A.
 The video is short and simple, usable from A2.
 Pupils can be asked to imagine what is happening – they need to understand that it is a re-enactment.